 No one is perfect, and we all make mistakes—especially in our youth.
 But if those mistakes land your child in the juvenile justice system or juvenile detention, thankfully there are options in Illinois.

-While several young people violate the law at some point during their adolescence, most incidents are minor violations such as missing curfew, shoplifting, littering, or speeding.
-A small proportion of juveniles are actually arrested and enter the juvenile justice system each year.
+While young people may violate the law at some point during their adolescence, most juvenile crimes are minor violations such as missing curfew, shoplifting, littering, or speeding.
+A relatively small proportion of juveniles are actually arrested and enter the juvenile justice system each year.

 If formal juvenile delinquency charges are filed after your child’s arrest, the state’s attorney may offer entrance into one of many restorative justice diversion programs.
 They can include:

-For more information on this area of law, see our overview of criminal defense.
+For more information on this area of law, see our overview of criminal law.